-How does an individual become taxable in your jurisdiction?
+1 How does an individual become taxable in your jurisdiction?

 Tax liability in Germany is determined by the concept of residence.
-An individual is a German resident if he or she has either a permanent home or a habitual abode in Germany.
-Residence is assessed using objective criteria.
-The resident individual's worldwide income and assets are subject to:
+An individual is a German resident for tax purposes if he or she has either a permanent home or a habitual abode in Germany.
+Tax residence is assessed using objective criteria.
+The concept of domicile is not recognised in Germany.